operator-framework/community-operators/README.md

 ## CI Tests your Operator

 Upon creating a pull request against this repo, a set of CI pipelines will run, see more details [here](./docs/ci.md).
-The pipeline will actually run the same `Makefile` commands you use to test locally.
+The pipeline will actually run the same commands you use to test locally.

 You can help speed up the review of your PR by testing locally, either [manually](./docs/testing-operators.md) or [using scripts](./docs/using-current-test-suite.md).
 For troubleshooting failing tests consult the [manual test steps](./docs/testing-operators.md).